 To provide loving care for more girls

-Of our girls started school for the first time this year
+Of our girls started elementary school for the first time this year

 We are very excited about how well our girls are doing and needless to say, more than a little proud.
 This year we have made some big changes to further help our budding academic stars.

-To ensure our girls excel we launched an online tutoring program with Ivy League tutors in the USA.
-Ten high school students receive one hour of live online tutoring every week.
+To ensure our girls excel we continued an online tutoring program with Ivy League tutors in the U.S. Ten high school students receive one hour of live online tutoring every week.

 100% of our high school girls are scoring above the national average